ShadAdman/EdgeRt/README.md

 directly.</br>

-[!IMPORTANT]
+> [!IMPORTANT]
-[Netron](https://netron.app/) is a great tool for visualizing your model.
-You can see your model input/output details.</br>
+> [Netron](https://netron.app/) is a great tool for visualizing your model.
+You can see your model input/output details.

 - You can see input tensor shape of your model by calling `getInputTensor` or Checkout your model metadata or use [Netron](https://netron.app/) to check input dimensions and what each shape represents.